Azure-Samples/contoso-creative-writer/README.md

     npm run dev
     ```

-    **Note**: If you run in Codespaces, you will have to change the visibility of the API's 8080 and 5173 ports to `public` in your VS Code terminal's `PORTS` tab before launching the app.
+    **Note**: If you run in Codespaces, you will have to change the visibility of the API's 8080 and 5173 ports to `public` in your VS Code terminal's `PORTS` tab.

     This will launch the app, where you can use example context and instructions to get started.
     On the 'Creative Team' page you can examine the output of each agent by clicking on it.
 The app should look like this: